 (1) In this regulation —

-“approved manufacturer”, in relation to an eartag, means a manufacturer of an eartag approved under subregulation (2);
+approved manufacturer, in relation to an eartag, means a manufacturer of an eartag approved under subregulation (2);

-“eartag” means an eartag for identifying sheep, goats or camelids for the purposes of these regulations.
+eartag means an eartag for identifying sheep, goats or camelids for the purposes of these regulations.

 (2) A person must not manufacture an eartag unless the person is approved by the Registrar.